alessiofrittoli/math-utils/docs/random/README.md

 <summary>Usage</summary>

-The `randomNumUUID` function returns a string representing a random UUID in the format of `xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx`, where x represents a random hexadecimal digit and y is a randomly generated version identifier.
+The `randomNumUUID` function returns a string representing a random UUID.

 The usage is discouraged since this function has been designed to be executed as fallback of [crypto.randomUUID()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/randomUUID).
 Use [randomUUID](#randomuuid) instead.